wujekbizon/nextjs-blog/data/want-to-become-a-programmer-part1.md

 ![Basic](basic2.png)

-During the whole process of my learning, from taking first steps in BASIC almost 3 decades ago , till now , when I'm trying to tame my favorite programming language which is a Javascript.
-I found out myself, that the most I like in programming is interaction with the user.
+ During the whole process of my learning, from taking my first steps in BASIC almost 3 decades ago, till now when I'm trying to master my favorite programming language which is Javascript, I found out that the most I enjoy in programming is the interaction with the user.

-So when I decided to start with my learning, I chose Front-end as the right direction to get the most possible interaction with the user.
-I discovered many useful tools , and one of them was React.js .
-As many of You might know, it's a JS framework , that is use to create a front-end applications.
-As soon as I made my first steps into this framework , I've fallen in love with it simplicity, and a way, how it's manage this interaction with the users.
+So when I decided to start my learning journey, I chose Front-end as the right direction to get the most possible interaction with the user.
+I discovered many useful tools and one of them was React.js.
+As many of you might know, it's a JS framework used to create front-end applications.
+As soon as I made my first steps into this framework, I fell in love with its simplicity and how it manages this interaction with users.
+I also found out that React.js is not only about creating a front-end applications, but also about understanding the whole concept of web development.
+I had to learn HTML, CSS and JavaScript in order to understand how React works.
+I'm still learning new things every day and I'm sure that this journey will never end.
+But I'm happy that I chose React as my starting point in web development because it gave me a great foundation for further learning

-With creating reusable components, passing props across the component tree, managing state... wait a minute state what's that ?
+With creating reusable components, passing props across the component tree, and managing state, I was able to create a dynamic and interactive applications.
+Wait a minute state what's that ?

 # 2. So what is the state ?

 The definition of state says, that the state is a built-in React object that is used to contain data or information about the component.
 A component's state can change over time, whenever it changes, the component re-renders.
+State is used to store data that is needed for the component to render correctly.
+It can be used to store user input, API response, or any other data that needs to be accessed within the component.
+Examples of state include a user's name, an array of items in a shopping cart, or a boolean value indicating whether a modal is open or closed.
+State can also be used to store values that are calculated from other values, such as the total cost of items in a shopping cart or the number of items in the cart.

 This is a normal behavior of React to listen for any changes to our application and when the changes appear do that re-render of the whole application.

 # 3. Reactive State Management System - built into React.

-React has two hooks for creating state : useState and useReducer and got three hooks for monitoring state : useEffect , useMemo and useCallback.
-I don't want to deep dive into how really helpful they are and when used properly can significantly improve the whole overall work of application.
+React's two hooks for creating state, useState and useReducer, are invaluable tools for managing application state.
+When used correctly, they can drastically improve the performance of an application.
+Additionally, React provides three hooks for monitoring state: useEffect, useMemo and useCallback.
+These hooks allow developers to track changes in state and respond accordingly.
+By leveraging these hooks, developers can create powerful applications that are both efficient and reliable.

 I want to write about every one of them in separate article, so for now let's continue.

 # 4. What is global state in React ?

 In React, originally, the state is held and modified within the same React component .
 In most applications, different components may need to access and update the same state.
 This is achieved by introducing the global states in your app.

-In other words, if we want only one component to know what state is then we can use useState hook , but if we got many components, our application getting bigger and we want many components to be able to communicate with our state, we should think about switching to a global state management tool.

-There are many tools out there , but at least for me, one of the best and the most popular is - Redux.
+Global state in React is a way of managing data that is shared across multiple components in an application.
+It allows components to access and update data from a single source of truth, rather than having to pass data down through props or store it in local state.
+Global state can be managed using libraries such as Redux or MobX, or by using the Context API.

+An example of global state would be a user's authentication status.
+This could be stored in global state and accessed by any component that needs to know if the user is logged in or not.
+Another example would be a shopping cart, which could store items that have been added to it and allow any component to access and update the cart's contents.

+Global state can help make applications more efficient by reducing the amount of code needed to pass data between components.
+It also makes it easier for developers to keep track of changes made to the application's data, as all changes are made from one source.

+In React, global state is typically managed using libraries such as Redux or MobX, which provide tools for creating and managing global state objects.
+These libraries also provide methods for updating the global state when changes are made, allowing components to stay up-to-date with the latest version of the data.
+Alternatively, developers can use React's Context API to create their own custom global state management system.

+Global state can also be used for storing application settings such as theme colors or font sizes, which can then be accessed by any component that needs them.
+This helps keep applications consistent across different pages and makes it easier for developers to make changes without having to update each component individually.

+Overall, global state is an important tool for managing shared data in React applications and helps make applications more efficient and easier to maintain.

 # 5. React 18's New State Hook - useSyncExternalStore .